sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 Cody is not some vague “representation of a vision for the future of AI”.
 You can try it *[right now](https://sourcegraph.typeform.com/cody-signup)*.

 And it has a chat interface!
 Which means it’s totally open-ended; you can ask it any question at all about your code base or your environment, and we’ll send it the right cheat sheet.
-And Cody itself is a platform, because you can use it to build your own LLM-backed workflows.
+And Cody itself is a *platform*, because you can use it to build your own LLM-backed workflows.

 My favorite kind.
 Naturally.